 Organization in Process Analysis

 Because it describes the phases of the process in the course of daily life, process analysis is frequently structured by time sequence (chronological).
-Time crossovers are used in process analysis to shift readers seamlessly from one phase toward the next.
+Time crossovers are used in process analysis to shift readers seamlessly from one phase to the next.

 Paragraph writing that categorizes things into Groups and Categories

 Writing that classifies or arranges persons or stuff into groups is referred to as classification.
 It employs an organizing concept in the sorting of people or objects.
 The organizing concept is inextricably linked to the classification goal.
-For instance, you may sort clean clothes (your goal) according to one of the organizational principles below: property (yours, your classmates), or where it goes (the bed-chamber, the washroom).
+For instance, you may sort clean clothes (your goal) according to one of the organizational principles below: property (yours, your classmates’), or where it goes (the bed-chamber, the washroom).

 Four Basics of Good Classification